Civilian Army leader led child porn ring, risked US security

 Arizona Department of Child Safety spokesman Darren DaRonco declined to answer specific questions about the lawsuits.
 He instead sent an email outlining the state’s procedures for screening prospective foster and adoptive parents.
 “Despite all of these safeguards, people are sometimes able to avoid detection,” DaRonco said, “especially if a person has no prior criminal or child abuse history.”

-Barbara Frodsham, who divorced David following his guilty plea, did not return multiple telephone calls from the AP, and did not respond to detailed questions left on her voice mail.
-At the time of her husband’s sentencing, she was working at Fort Huachuca as a personnel specialist, according to law enforcement records.
+Barbara Frodsham, who divorced David following his guilty plea, did not return telephone calls from the AP.
+At the time of her husband’s sentencing, she was working at Fort Huachuca as a personnel specialist.
 A spokeswoman at Fort Huachuca said she still holds the position.

 Attorneys for the state and the other defendants are seeking to have the cases dismissed, based in part on state law that grants immunity to state employees for mistakes or misjudgments committed in the course of their work.
 The law does not provide immunity for “gross negligence,” which the Frodsham brothers and Neal Taylor are alleging.